-Performance based design in TSPHF (in guideline)
+Performance based design in new TSPHF (in guideline)

-- Reliability based design (Partial factor method) Performance levels are categorized mainly by importance of the structures. - Structures.
-Not only static analysis such as seismic coefficient method but also dynamic response analysis is introduced especially in the case of important structures.
-Performance of quay wall is indicated by displacement or deformation.
-To evaluate those, high level of analytical method is needed. - Importance of model tests or field experiments are emphasized to include design.
+- Reliability based design (Partial factor method) - Performance levels are categorized mainly by importance of the structures. - Not only static analysis such as seismic coefficient method but also dynamic response analysis is introduced especially in the case of important structures. - Performance of quay wall is indicated by displacement or deformation.
+To evaluate those, analytical method to predict the deformation of the structure is needed. - Importance of model tests or field experiments are emphasized to include design verification procedure.